The qualifying time for boston marathon participation is not easy.

 Take easy days, easy and construct your weekly training in such a way that you have a healthy balance of fast and slow running to get the most bang for your buck.

-Your qualifying time for Boston Marathon acceptance depends on it.
+Lastly, your qualifying time for Boston Marathon acceptance depends on it.